 You’ll show your progress through mostly practical portfolios supported by written analytical work.
 All your coursework will be project–based, reflecting either the technical or production skills required for the film and television industry.

-When shooting your projects you’ll use our fully-equipped TV studio with full lighting rig; professional-standard gallery; mixer; autocue; multi-purpose scenic backdrops suitable for current affairs, magazine programmes and dramas; a large four-waller film stage with overhead lighting, tracks, dollies and green screens and sets for flats; a full range of HD and SD location cameras (including Steadicam); location lighting; and sound-recording equipment.
+When shooting your projects you’ll use our fully-equipped multi-camera HD TV studio with full lighting rig; professional-standard gallery; mixer; autocue; multi-purpose scenic backdrops suitable for current affairs, magazine programmes and dramas; film studio with overhead lighting, tracks, dollies and green screens and sets for flats; full range of digital cameras leading up to fully professional 4K Sony FS7’s; plus further location kit including Steadicam, jibs, location lighting, and sound-recording equipment.

-Estimated cost of materials over three years £1,000.
+Estimated cost of materials over the three years £1,000.

 Finishing and marketing for final year projects £200.